dogecoinfoundation/foundation.dogecoin.com/content/announcements/2023-08-12-wdoge-bridge.md

 Unlike some other custodial services, Bitgo does not lend out customer funds and provides a fully transparent live audit of their reserves, which can be viewed here: https://wdoge.tech/proof-of-assets.php

 If BitGo decides to change any of their storage or custodial practices, they have agreed to alert the Foundation well in advance, allowing us to warn the community of the changes.
-This will be done via the @DogecoinFDN and @Dogecoin Twitter accounts.
+This will be done via the @DogecoinFDN account.

 Learn more about the specifics of how the bridge and Bitgo’s custodial service works here: https://wbtc.network/assets/wrapped-tokens-whitepaper.pdf